jeppe-t/jeppe-t/README.md

 Glad to see you here!

-I’m a Softare developer.
+I’m a Software developer.
 Im very into Java, Python and It-security.

 Its amazing, what we can do in IT and my journey has just started.